Florian Valot: Professional

 Valot moved to New York Red Bulls from the second-team on 20 December 2017.
 On 6 March 2018 he made his official debut for the first team, recording an assist in a 2–0 victory in Mexico over Tijuana in the CONCACAF Champions League.
 On 13 March 2018, Valot made his first start for New York in 3–1 victory over Tijuana in the CONCACAF Champions League, helping the club advance to semifinals of the Champions League for the first time.

 Valot was sent back on a temporary loan to affiliate side New York Red Bulls II during March 2018.
 On 17 March 2018, he captained the side in a 2–1 victory over Toronto FC II, assisting Andrew Tinari on the game-winning goal.
 Valot was recalled to the first team and on 31 March 2018 scored his first goal for New York Red Bulls in a 4–3 loss to Orlando City.
 On 28 April 2018, Valot scored his second goal of the season, helping New York to a 3–2 victory over Los Angeles Galaxy.
 On 5 May 2018, Valot recorded a goal and an assist in a 4–0 derby victory over New York City FC.
 On 8 July 2018, it was announced that Valot had suffered a torn ACL and would be out for the remainder of the season.
 Prior to the injury Valot had established himself as a starter in his first season with the first team.

 Valot made his return to the team at the start of the 2019 season, however, he suffered another ACL injury during the second game of the season causing him to miss the rest of the season.
 On 1 March 2020, Valot made his return to the lineup, recording two assists to lead New York to a 3–2 victory over FC Cincinnati in the opening match of the 2020 campaign.

 On 5 August 2021, Valot was traded to FC Cincinnati in exchange for $50,000 in General Allocation Money, with another $50,000 dependent on performance-based metrics.

 On 13 January 2022, Valot signed a two-year contract with Miami FC of the USL Championship.

+In January 2024, Loudoun United FC announced they had signed Valot on a one-year contract with an option for a second year.
+On 13 December 2024, Loudoun extended Valot's contract for the 2025 USL Championship season.

+On 17 December 2025, Valot signed a contract with USL championship side Oakland Roots SC.